Ruggedoslinux/Release-/README.md

 # Release-
 Rugged OS Linux is a Xubuntu based live cd. making the installation on touchscreen rugged tablets such as the DRS x7 tablet possible without the use of a keyboard or mouse.
 Xubuntu 18.10 based ISO can be downloaded from https://drive.google.com/drive/folders/1K2G0EdxMAOTEVsQcug-r0DU5qmKXdEgW?usp=sharing
-DRS x7 GPS works with any configuration.
+DRS x7 tablet GPS works without any configuration, and many other GPS models will work off the live USB/DVD without further configuration.